Florida breaks record with 10,109 new coronavirus cases

 Florida listed 101 nonresident deaths, an increase of 1 for a total of 3,718 of residents and nonresidents who died in the state.

-Palm Beach County's death count is higher than 20 states, including Nevada at 511, which reported 4 new deaths Wednesday.
+Palm Beach County's death count is higher than 20 states, including New Mexico at 503, adding 3.
+Nevada rose to 525 with 14 more deaths.

-Deaths identified Thursday in Palm Beach County were five men and six women, ranging from 53 to 101, with the latter a female.
+Deaths identified Thursday in Palm Beach County were five men and six women, ranging from 53 to 101, with the latter a female and one of four that age.
 St. Lucie's new death was an 82-year-old man and Martin's additional fatality was an 84-year-old man.

 Testing